-'Fifteen' at Twenty-Seven (Millennials (Like Me) Need to Wake Up)
+'Fifteen' at Twenty-Seven ('Millennials' Need to Wake Up)

 Because Sometimes, Life is Tough, and You Just Need to Admit it, and Do Your Best to Move On…

 By John Corry, photo from DeviantArt

 As public opinion: twenty-seven is a glorious year #SoGlorious.
 Most of us are out of our parent’s houses, have figured out what we’re going to ‘do’, and are planning, at least in some way, what could potentially be a very happy life.
 Most know what makes them happy by twenty-seven–many before–and what they need to do in order to maintain that happiness.
 It’s an awesome thing.
 People seem so happy in their twenties…

 But some people aren't, and for these people (though obviously not only these people), music (among other things) can be quite the a morale booster.
 It’s not addictive, at least not in the normal use of the term: it’s not physically debilitating, or hurtful to anyone who knows you or loves you (…usually).
 It’s great when it’s not turning you into an obsessive-compulsive crazy fuck-head who only listens to one thing all day every day and refuses to admit that anything else may even have a possibility of being any good (…sorry)…

 There’s a lot of music out there–there are a lot of people out there–but, in my experience, it does people well to listen to other people and things which one may not immediately understand–

 For example, I, personally, have listened to Taylor Swift’s ‘Fifteen’ maybe… a trillion times over the past year and half (number rounded down)?
 I’m not sure if I’m proud of that number (… yes, yes I am), but it’s characterized my personal plight over the past little while, so whatever.